BE-Webdesign/wp-graphql-docs/contributing.md

 A loose plan in an order that I think makes sense: feel free to chime in with your thoughts!
 I am probably missing some important items as well.

-1. Get object types for single resources set up and in good shape.
-Post, User, Taxonomy, Term, Comment, Pingback, Theme, Plugin, etc. Don't worry about authorization yet.
+1. ~~Get basic WordPress data types supported.~~
+2. Add descriptions for type system.
+Clean up type system code.
 2. Improve the infrastructure around serving requests.
-3. Implement Authentication for WP GraphQL most likely Basic Auth at first, so proper authorization can be built out for the project and security will be in a decent starting place.
+3. Implement Authentication for WP GraphQL.
+Basic Auth at first, so proper authorization can be built out for the project and security will be in a decent starting place.
-4. Get collection types implemented.
-Then build special query types as well to mirror WP_Query and the various flavors of it.
+4. Make Relay compliant collection types.
+5. Add hooks and filters for extending.
 5. Start backporting the library and plugin to PHP 5.2 if necessary ( maybe WordPress will have version bumped! ).
 6. Do a thorough audit and see if it is ready for the WordPress.org plugin repository.